 Here are the top benefits of calculating EOQ.

-Minimize inventory costs
+Minimise inventory costs

 Improve overall efficiency

-Overall, calculating EOQ can help you make better decision when it comes to storing and managing inventory.
-The truth is that many ecommerce business place orders based on a “gut feeling” of how much to order, instead of actually ordering how much product is actually needed.
+Overall, calculating EOQ can help you make a better decision when it comes to storing and managing inventory.
+The truth is that many ecommerce business place orders based on a “gut feeling” of how much to order, instead of actually ordering how much product is needed.
 Calculating EOQ is a smart way to better quantify how much you need based on important cost variables.

 3 factors you’ll need to calculate EOQ

 The EOQ formula is made up of three variables: holding costs, demand, and order cost.
 We break down each variable below.

 1. Holding costs (H)

 Holding cost (also known as carrying costs) refers to the total cost of holding inventory.
 Minimising inventory costs is an important retail supply chain management strategy.
 How much do you spend on holding and storing inventory, per unit, per year?
 In order to properly calculate EOQ, you’ll first need to determine your holding cost.
 To do so, you can refer to the formula below: